rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: <CITE>[4], 28 pages, [86] leaves of plates</CITE>
 > Note on extent of manifestation: <CITE>Some plates printed on double leaves</CITE>

-<a name="5.201.3.93">5.201.3.93</a> If the paging or foliation of a complete exemplar of the manifestation cannot be ascertained, record in a note on extent of manifestation that the extent is based on an incomplete exemplar (see [5.20.95.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.95.1)).
+<a name="5.201.3.93">5.201.3.93</a> If the paging or foliation of a complete exemplar of the manifestation cannot be ascertained, record in a note on extent of manifestation that the extent is based on an incomplete exemplar (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.95.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.95.1)).

-<a name="5.201.3.94">5.201.3.94</a> Make a note on extent of manifestation indicating that a manifestation was issued in fascicles intended to be bound into one or more physical units (see [5.20.98.2](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.98.2)).
+<a name="5.201.3.94">5.201.3.94</a> Make a note on extent of manifestation indicating that a manifestation was issued in fascicles intended to be bound into one or more physical units (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.98.2](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.98.2)).

-<a name="5.201.3.95">5.201.3.95</a> Make a note on extent of manifestation indicating the number of bibliographic volumes if the number of bibliographic volumes differs from the number of physical volumes (see [5.20.99.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.99.1)).
+<a name="5.201.3.95">5.201.3.95</a> Make a note on extent of manifestation indicating the number of bibliographic volumes if the number of bibliographic volumes differs from the number of physical volumes (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.99.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.99.1)).

-<a name="5.201.3.96">5.201.3.96</a> *Optionally*, if the pagination of a manifestation in more than one physical unit is not continuous, record the number of pages, leaves, or columns of each unit either in parentheses after the number of units or in a note on extent of manifestation (see [5.20.992.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.992.1)).
+<a name="5.201.3.96">5.201.3.96</a> *Optionally*, if the pagination of a manifestation in more than one physical unit is not continuous, record the number of pages, leaves, or columns of each unit either in parentheses after the number of units or in a note on extent of manifestation (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.992.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.992.1)).

-<a name="5.201.3.97">5.201.3.97</a> If a publication planned for more than one physical unit has been or appears to have been discontinued before completion, make a note on extent of manifestation indicating that no more units have been issued (see [5.20.993.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.993.1)).
+<a name="5.201.3.97">5.201.3.97</a> If a publication planned for more than one physical unit has been or appears to have been discontinued before completion, make a note on extent of manifestation indicating that no more units have been issued (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.993.1](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.993.1)).

 ## 5.201.4 Signatures